sjokkateer/trie/README.md

 # Trie
 ## Usage
-The usage example is based on [BetterTTV](https://betterttv.com/) emotes, through which each emote available for a particular channel is added to the trie.
-A client can then obtain suggestions for a particular prefix much like an auto complete feature.
+The usage example is based on [BetterTTV](https://betterttv.com/) emotes, through which each emote of a particular channel is added to the trie.
+A user can then obtain suggestions for a particular prefix much like an auto complete feature.

 A different use case could be a directory with files, each file in the directory gets added to a trie and suggestions are obtained for a file starting with some prefix.